Key Takeaways:

 4. Ionic

-Ionic is a hybrid app development framework that focuses on building mobile applications using web technologies like HTML, CSS, and JavaScript.
+Ionic is a hybrid app development framework designed to build mobile applications using familiar web technologies such as HTML, CSS, and JavaScript.

 ► Ionic Framework Features: